thoughtspot/thoughtspot.github.io/_includes/content/log_in_out.md

 ## Sign out

-Once you're done with your search session, you can optionally sign out of ThoughtSpot.
+After you finish the search session, you can optionally sign out of ThoughtSpot.
 To sign out of ThoughtSpot from a browser:

 1. Click your user icon at the top right hand corner of the screen.